 Immediately after surgery, your neck will be bruised and it will feel tight and numb.
 The bruising will resolve over the next four to five days but the feelings of tightness and numbness may remain for several months, if not longer.

-After your surgery, a dressing is placed around your face and neck to control swelling which can be removed after the first day.
+After your neck lift surgery, a dressing is placed around your face and neck to control swelling which can be removed after the first day.
 Drainage tubes may be placed on your incisions which will be removed in your first follow-up appointment.

 In the first two weeks after your surgery, It’s better if you keep your head above your heart in a raised position while resting.